Verse:

 Commentary by Adam Clarke

-I marvel that ye are so soon removed
+I marvel that ye are so soon removed From him that called you

 It was a matter of wonder to the apostle that a people, so soundly converted to God, should have so soon made shipwreck of their faith.
 But mutability itself has not a more apt subject to work upon than the human heart; the alternate workings of different passions are continually either changing the character, or giving it a different colouring.
 Reason, not passion, the word of God, not the sayings of men, should alone be consulted in the concerns of our salvation.
+Another gospel

 The apostle seems here to mean himself.
 HE called them into the grace of Christ; and they not only abandoned that grace, but their hearts became greatly estranged from him; so that, though at first they would have plucked out their eyes for him, they at last counted him their enemy, Galatians 4:14-16.